senergin/elevator-babylonjs/README.md

 ## How to run

+1. npm install .
-1. npm run build.
+2. npm run build .
 This should start a watch process.
-2. Open index.html
+3. Open index.html

 ## Rules of the elevator: